moretticb/Neurona/Reference.md

 ###MLP()

-Initializes an MLP (operation mode) architecture from a [trained][MLPTrainingLink] topology with the adjusted synaptic weights.
+Initializes an MLP (operation mode) architecture from a [trained](#training-mlp) topology with the adjusted synaptic weights.

 ####Syntax